shresthgupta29/envass-prerequisites/README.md

 Pre-Requisites for App01,App02,IDM,App03

-Once /u02 is mounted copy the scripts to /u02/app_files Copy the chef toolkit to the /u02/app_files
+Once /u02 is mounted copy the scripts to /u02/app_files 1.Copy the chef toolkit to the /u02/app_files
-Edit the machines.py file
+2.Edit the machines.py file
-Update the zip_path variable with the correct path for the toolkit zip file.
+3.Update the zip_path variable with the correct path for the toolkit zip file.
        Edit the chef_path if unziping the toolkit manually.
 4. A chef folder will be create with the name "chefdd-mm"  Example: /chef18-12
 5. Edit the runlist as per the manuals.
 6. Start chef